 Mark this checkbox if you create certified payroll reports.
-If you use Microsoft Dynamics GP Payroll to print your company's payroll checks on a weekly basis and have certified payroll jobs, mark the Certified Payroll checkbox.
+If you use Microsoft Dynamics GP Payroll to print your company's payroll checks every week and have certified payroll jobs, mark the Certified Payroll checkbox.

-⚠ If you do not use Microsoft Dynamics GP Payroll or do not have certified payroll jobs, leave this option unmarked.
+If you do not use Microsoft Dynamics GP Payroll or do not have certified payroll jobs, leave this option unmarked.
 This option requires additional processing time during posting.